gravitational/careers/senior-backend-engineer.md

 ## About us

-Gravitational, an early stage systems & cloud startup in San Francisco, is looking for ambitious and talented people.
+Gravitational, an early stage systems & cloud startup in Oakland, CA, is looking for ambitious and talented people.
 We are well-funded by fantastic Silicon Valley investors.
 We are an experienced team: we founded [Mailgun](http://mailgun.com) which was acquired by [Rackspace](http://rackspace.com), we created [Vulcand](https://github.com/vulcand/vulcand) and some other [cool stuff](http://www.rackspace.com/blog/onmetal-the-right-way-to-scale/) at Rackspace and are authors of [Teleport](https://github.com/gravitational/teleport) and [Telekube](https://gravitational.com/telekube)

 We are hackers.
 We love Linux and low level systems programming and we love helping open source communities and other engineers to get things done.